sp-hash/TheBlackPill/faq.md

 ## Is a 120% unlock possible

 This software was made to be run on miningsoftware that doesn't have a 100% LHR unlock feature implemented.
-Team Black Miner, Spminer, Phoenixminer, Claymores miner, ccminer, older versions of Gminer, t-rex, lolminer, nbminer.
-And it will never improve the performance more than 100% unlock.
+Team Black Miner, ccminer, Spminer, Phoenixminer, Claymores miner, nanominer, miniz, bminer, tt-miner, verthashminer and older versions of Gminer, t-rex, lolminer, nbminer.

+It will never improve the performance more than 100% unlock.